TotalNodal/05aWebhookSystem/README.md

 }

-4. **Get Flight Details**: Use the following endpoint to get a flight record from the db:
+5. **Get Flight Details**: Use the following endpoint to get a flight record from the db:

 - GET request to https://localhost:5121/api/Flights/SK932

-5. **Price change with secret** Use the following endpoint to update a flight record in the db:

-- POST request to http://localhost:5113/api/Notifications with payload type JSON, payload example (Publisher is the URI you used to generate the secret earlier in step 1)

-{
-	"FlightCode": "SK932",
-	"Publisher": "KEA AIR",
-	"Secret": "771f6ad2-54ad-409e-b86e-7e493d79739d",
-	"NewPrice": 100.00,
-	"OldPrice": 1000.00,
-	"WebhookType": "FlightChange"
-}